gantheory/tester/README.md

 # tester
-This is an automatic tester for CodeForces.
+This is an automatic tester for CodeForces sample tests and your custom tests.